-The Civil Society Department established a work group to develop RAM with representatives from the following organisations in 2015: ADRA Norway Adventist Society, Atlas Alliance, Care Norway, Norwegian Students' and Academics' International Assistance Fund (SAIH).
+Norad established a work group to develop RAM with representatives from the following organisations in 2015: ADRA Norway Adventist Society, Atlas Alliance, Care Norway, Norwegian Students' and Academics' International Assistance Fund (SAIH).
 The work group members come from different types of organisations: umbrella organisations, faith-based organisations, large international alliances and organisations with a special focus on the Global South.
 The work group was also a liaison to other organisations to ensure that RAM was well anchored among the Norwegian organisations.

-After the application round for 2016, the group collected the views of the twelve organisations whose applications were assessed in accordance with the RAM method and the staff of the Civil Society Department.
+After the application round for 2016, the group collected the views of the twelve organisations whose applications were assessed in accordance with the RAM method and the staff of the ASP.
 These views were reflected in an adjusted and simplified RAM version 2.
 After the application round for 2017, some small changes were made to clarify and more precisely define some of the standards based on experiences from that round.
 This became RAM version 3.

 After the application round for 2018, a thorough internal review was made of RAM to study the opportunities for simplifying and clarifying the standards.
 Input was collected from several organisations, including at an NGO forum on RAM where the organisations were given an opportunity to give input.
 Most of the input concerned the process, including a desire for more dialogue between Norad and the organisations prior to the submission of applications and the fact that the amount of last year's support should not form the basis for grants.
 With regard to the RAM tool, desires for clearer correspondence between RAM and the application form, a simplified application process for smaller organisations, more flexibility in the assessment of results systems and a clearer definition of terms were noted.
-This input regarding RAM was integrated in part into RAM version 4, and it was reviewed again in connection with development of the current model, RAM version 5.
+This input regarding RAM was integrated in part into RAM version 4, and it was reviewed again in connection with development of RAM version 5.
 Several standards have been merged and rewritten, the application form and RAM have been organised so that the connection is clearer and the weighting system has been adjusted, while the assessment areas and assessment basis remain largely unchanged.
+This is continued in RAM version 6, with some adjustments to ensure coherence between RAM, the application format and the grant decision document.